Medicare Advantage vs. Medigap

 If you answered “Yes” to the majority of these questions, you may want to focus mainly on Medicare Advantage plans.

-You may want to ask yourself the following questions if you are considering a Medigap plan.
+Ask yourself the following questions if you are considering a Medigap plan.

 Medigap Questions To Ask Yourself- Is my choice of doctors or other health care providers important to me?